offen/analyticstxt/draft-offen-analyticstxt.md

 ### Retains

 This field is REQUIRED unless the only value of Collects is none.
-The single-value field indicates the duration for which the analytics data is being stored before being delete.
+The single-value field indicates the duration for which the analytics data is being stored before being deleted.
-The value is a duration as defined in {{!RFC3339}}.
+The value is either a duration as defined in {{!RFC3339}} or the token "perpetual" in case data is retained without expiring it at some point.
 Implementors SHOULD add a comment providing a human readable value to this field.

 #### Example